Featured

 of those who’s courage burned brighter than their fear, who’s love and conviction called them to do things for the greater good no matter the personal expense, and in them I find the guidance I need to be what the world needs of me today, or at least to try

-These ancestors teach us what “never again” really means
+These ancestors teach us what “never again” really means.

-Because it is not just a slogan
+Because it is not just a slogan.

-The holocaust was a tragedy that bears no comparison, and yet, it was not the first or last pogrom
+The holocaust was a tragedy that bears no comparison, and yet, it was not the first or last pogrom.

-It wasn’t an isolated incident that came out of nowhere, and the conditions that created it did not vanish
+It wasn’t an isolated incident that came out of nowhere, and the conditions that created it did not vanish.

 They say fascism is the face that colonialism wears at home.

-We cannot separate fascism from empirealism
+We cannot separate fascism from imperialism.

 As long as imperialism continues, we will continue to see genocides across the world, until capitalist imperialism eats itself and kills us all by destroying the earth.